castacks/castacks.github.io/_posts/2019-08-01-smartlanding.md

 image: /img/posts/2019-08-01-smartlanding/landObs.png
 ---

-Below are various projects that allow the drone to fly and land safely in challenging environments.
+Below are various projects that allow a drone to fly and land safely in challenging environments.

 ### Return To Home
 {% youtube Ge_W4uE8qfM %}